 During the review of the historical fire insurance maps, Atwell identified the subject site as developed with as many as four residential dwellings and associated outbuildings in the southern portion of the property and a lumber yard in the northeastern portion of the property from 1888 to 1903.
 In addition, a public roadway (initially named "Rail Road" and later renamed "Chase Street") is depicted traversing east-west through the northern portion of the property from 1888 to 1950.
 From 1909 to 1915, two buildings associated with the lumber yard are depicted overlapping the northern portion of the property, and by 1919 only the small building (labeled "auto repair" remains.
-The 1924 Sanborn Map depicts the subject site as developed with a filling station (with two associated USTs) in the northeast portion of the property, and a battery shop and furnace store in the central portion of the property.
-By 1950, the subject site is depicted as developed with two filling stations (and five associated USTs) in the northeastern portion of the property, a residential dwelling in the northern portion of the property, a residential dwelling in the northern portion of the property, a residential dwelling in the orthern portion of the property, a residential dwelling in the northern portion of the property, a residential dwelling in the orthern portion of the property, a residential dwelling in the orthern portion of the property, a residential dwelling in the orthern portion of the property, a residential dwelling in the northern portion of the property, a residential dwelling in the orthern portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the western portion of the property.
+The 1924 Sanborn Map depicts the subject site as developed with a filling station (with two associated USTs) in the northeast portion of the property, aresidential dwelling in the western portion of the property, and a battery shop and furnace store in the central portion of the property.
+By 1950, the subject site is depicted as developed with two filling stations (and five associated USTs) in the northeastern portion of the property, an automobile sales and service shop in the northern portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the sales and service shop in the northern portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the western portion of the property, a residential dwelling in the western portion of the property.
 The 1970 Sanborn Map depicts the subject site as a vacant, undeveloped lot.